hbctraining/Training-modules/RShiny/lessons/01_syntax_and_structure.md

 3. **shinyApp** - This is the line that ties the UI and the server together and launches the app

 ## Setup
-**Add some text here on opening RStudio and setting up an R project?
-Include a script?**

 Before we make our first app, let's get our RStudio environment set-up: